 Together we are using our passion and abilities to make a life-transforming difference for the world’s under-served poor – regardless of their ethnicity, religion or gender.

 Our crew come from over 60 nations and all walks of life.
 Our diversity is one of our most engaging attributes, and all who serve at Mercy Ships onboard and in locations worldwide are expected to respect Mercy Ships Core Values in their service.

-Shorter-term volunteers (those on board for less than 1 year) come to serve, learn, and grow alongside the long-term “community of faith” that constitutes the core of life on a Mercy Ship.
+Shorter-term volunteers (those on board for less than 1 year) come to work, learn, and grow alongside the long-term volunteers, the core of life on a Mercy Ship.

 WHAT TO DO NEXT?

 Start by taking a look at all the volunteer job opportunities onboard for your training and availability.
 Some critical roles are available now, and the full range of volunteer opportunities for service.
 Now’s the time to check out the possibilities for yourself.